smart-data-models/dataModel.TourismDestinations/Event/doc/spec.md

       x-ngsi:
         type: Property
     title:
-      description: ' Title of the Trip.'
+      description: ' Title of the Event.'
       type: string
       x-ngsi:
         type: Property
     touristType:
-      description: 'Type of tourism depending on the segment and the motivation of the trip.'
+      description: 'Type of tourism depending on the segment and the motivation of the event.'
       enum:
         - 'ADVENTURE TOURISM'
         - 'ASTRONOMY TOURISM'